 I use my kit as a platform for my phone when I watch movies during flight.
 Put your tray table down (once in flight), put the airline magazine on it, then put the success kit on top.
 Shift the items inside around until your phone is balanced for movie watching.
 This works even better if you have a PopSocket on your phone case.

 Here are two tips for managing your water bottle during flight:

 - Loosen the cap of your water bottle before you take off.
 If the cap is tight, pressure will build during the plane’s ascent.
 When you open your bottle at elevation, the water will spray out and give you

 - Since your cap is loose, it is essential to keep the bottle upright so it does not leak.
 Keep your water bottle upright by putting it inside your shoe.
-If you do not want to take off your shoes, try to wedge the bottle between a seat support and your kit.
+If you do not want to take off your shoes, try to wedge the bottle between a seat support and your airplane travel kit.

 As a travel writer, I am a very frequent flyer.
 I am also devoted to carry-on only travel and to reducing the stress of flying.
 I have developed my Airplane Success Kit strategy over time, adjusting any time I found myself missing something during flight.

 What did we miss?
 Please share your inflight essentials tips in the comments below.
 Whatever you include in your air travel kit, we wish you happy travel on every flight.

-The Airplane Success Kit name was inspired by our friends at Visit Lake Charles Louisiana.
+The Airplane Success Kit name was inspired by our friends at Visit Lake Charles.
 When they host media visits, they carry a success kit in the van to handle unexpected emergencies.
-Visit Lake Charles for their family-friendly Mardi Gras (second largest Mardi Gras in Louisiana), the fun-filled Louisiana Pirate Festival, or to relax at the L’Auberge Casino Resort.
+Consider a visit to Lake Charles for their family-friendly Mardi Gras (second largest Mardi Gras in Louisiana), the fun-filled Louisiana Pirate Festival, or to relax at the L’Auberge Casino Resort.

 Article by Julie McCool, whose Northern Virginia travel site FuninFairfaxVA.com helps locals and visitors find fun places to explore, dine, drink, and play in the Virginia, Washington DC, and mid-Atlantic area.